 Litigation finance: a bankruptcy litigator’s viewpoint

-A litigator and bankruptcy specialist, Kajon co-chairs Stevens & Lee’s Bankruptcy and Financial Restructuring Department as well as the firm’s Litigation Finance and Alternative Funding Group.
-He recently spoke in-depth with Bentham IMF’s Jim Batson during our Beyond Hourly podcast about the benefits of funding and the practical issues that law firms and clients grapple with when financing claims.
+A litigator and bankruptcy case specialist, Kajon co-chairs Stevens & Lee’s Bankruptcy and Financial Restructuring Department as well as the firm’s Litigation Finance and Alternative Funding Group.
+He recently spoke in-depth with Jim Batson during our Beyond Hourly podcast about the benefits of litigation funding and the practical issues that law firms, bankruptcy attorneys and represented clients grapple with when financing claims like bankruptcy proceedings.

 “In a bankruptcy, it’s so often the case that there is little or nothing for the unsecured creditors other than the potential litigation claims.
 The rub?
 There’s no money to pursue the claims,” Kajon said.
 Yet, as Kajon points out, a speculative asset like litigation may take several years to produce a payout to creditors.
 And hiring lawyers and experts and paying for other litigation costs requires a substantial investment.